FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 While it should work properly, I can't guarantee it will work or not break something until I or someone test it in a live printer.
 As of 2021-10-22, this PCB WAS NOT TESTED IN A LIVE PRINTER.

+# DISCLAIMER 2#
+CURRENT PRODUCTION FILE AND IMAGES ARE LABELED ERCFv2, BUT THIS PCB IS IN THE PROCESS OF BEING RENAMED to NEO PICTURE AND PRODUCTION FILE WILL BE UPDATED SHORTLY< PLEASE DONT SEND THE CURRENT VERSION TO PRODUCTION TO AVOID CONFUSION

 The design was done byt Flisher with guidance from Hartk.
 DRC Checking during the design.
 Continuity test were performed with a meeter on a real PCB.